 Turn the pail upside down on your table and press on the bottom of the pail.
-Modeling chocolate and covering chocolate will be firm when first opened.
+Modeling chocolate and chocolate fondant will be firm when first opened.
 Use a flat-top spatula to cut pieces out.
 If the chocolate is too firm to knead, microwave in 5 second intervals.
 Avoid overworking or excessive heat.
 Knead pieces until they become smooth.

 What are the best ways to color and paint on ChocoPan products?

 ChocoPan colors can be mixed together, just like fondant.
 If you prefer to color modeling chocolate, add gel, paste, powder pigment or oil-based food color when kneading.
-To color covering chocolate, add food color gel or color paste when kneading.
+To color chocolate fondant, add food color gel or color paste when kneading.
 Add the colorant to a cupped bit of modeling chocolate.
 Knead the chocolate until it becomes the color you desire.
 TIP: Wear disposable gloves to avoid staining your hands.